frequencycodes/frequencycodes/README.md

 ### Hi there 👋 My name is Aaron!
 Welcome to my GitHub.
-I am back on the coding journey after a little over 3 months of some long overdue personal time.
-We can all get overwhelmed and burnt out pretty easily in this field, so it's important that we take the much needed time to recuperate.
+I am a freelance writer, front end developer, and dog dad.
+My current projects include a Medium clone and a self publishing novel integration platform.
+I am currently learning back end development after not feeling challenged enough with front end environments.
+I am always looking for new people to meet and share ideas with, so feel free to reach out if you feel inclined :)